How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Introduction

-We propose a new method, Differentiable Masking (\textsc{DiffMask}), which overcomes the aforementioned limitations and results in attributions that are more informative and help us understand how the model arrives at the prediction. \textsc{DiffMask} relies on learning sparse stochastic gates (i.e. masks), guaranteeing that the information from the masked-out inputs does not get propagated while maintaining end-to-end differentiability without having to resort to REINFORCE~\cite{williams1992simple,li2016understanding}.
-The decision to include or disregard an input token is made with a simple linear model based on intermediate hidden layers of the analyzed model (see Figure~\ref{fig:model-input}).
+We propose a new method, Differentiable Masking (\textsc{DiffMask}), which overcomes the aforementioned limitations and results in attributions that are more informative and help us understand how the model arrives at the prediction. \textsc{DiffMask} relies on learning sparse stochastic gates (a.k.a., masks), guaranteeing that the information from the masked-out inputs does not get propagated while maintaining end-to-end differentiability without having to resort to REINFORCE~\cite{williams1992simple}.
+The decision to include or disregard an input token is made with a simple model based on intermediate hidden layers of the analyzed model (see Figure~\ref{fig:model-input}).
 First, this {\it amortization} circumvents the need for combinatorial search making the approach efficient at test time.
-Second, as with probing classifiers~\cite{adi2017fine,belinkov2019analysis}, this reveals whether the network `knows' at the corresponding layer what input tokens can be masked.
+Second, as with probing classifiers~\cite{adi2017fine,belinkov2019analysis}, this reveals whether the network `knows' at the corresponding layer what input tokens can be disregarded.
+During training inputs are \emph{truly} masked whenever we sample zeros.
+After training, attribution scores correspond to the expectation of sampling non-zeros.

-The amortization lets us not only plot attribution heatmaps, as in Figure~\ref{fig:qa-comparison-ours}, but also analyze how decisions are formed across network layers.
-In our artificial example, we can see that in the bottom embedding layer the model cannot discard any tokens, as it does not `know' which digits need to be counted.
-In the second layer, it `knows' that these are $7$s and $1$s, so the rest gets discarded.
-On a question answering task (see Figure~\ref{fig:qa-visual-input1}), where we use a $24$-layer model, it takes $17$--$20$ layers for the model to `realize' that {\it `Santa Clara Marriott'} and {\it `Stanford University'} are not relevant to the question and discard them.
-In that way, we go beyond attribution, characterizing instead of how the decision is being incrementally formed by the model.

-We also adapt our method to measuring the importance of intermediate states rather than inputs (see Figure~\ref{fig:model-hidden}).
-This, as we discuss later, lets us analyze which states in every layer store information crucial for making predictions and gives us extra insights about the information flow.
+The amortization lets us not only plot attribution heatmaps, as in Figure~\ref{fig:squad-comparison-ours}, but also analyze how decisions are formed across network layers.
+In our artificial example, we see that in the bottom embedding layer the model cannot discard any tokens, as it does not `know' which digits need to be counted (Figure~\ref{fig:toy-ours}, left).
+In the second layer, it `knows' that these are $8$s and $1$s, so the rest gets discarded (Figure~\ref{fig:toy-ours}, right).
+In question answering (see Figure~\ref{fig:squad-visual-input}), where we use a $24$-layer model, it takes $13$--$16$ layers for the model to `realize' that {\it `Santa Clara Marriott'} is not relevant to the question and discard it.
+We also adapt our method to measuring the importance of intermediate states rather than inputs.
+This, as we discuss later, lets us analyze which states in every layer store information crucial for making predictions, giving us insights about the information flow.

-\paragraph{Contributions} Our contributions are as follows: \begin{itemize}[topsep=0pt,itemsep=0pt] \item we analyze limitations of existing attribution-based methods, especially erasure and its approximations;